bosbase/js-sdk/docs/PUBSUB_API.md

 BosBase now exposes a lightweight WebSocket-based publish/subscribe channel so SDK users can push and receive custom messages.
 The Go backend uses the `ws` transport and persists each published payload in the `_pubsub_messages` table so every node in a cluster can replay and fan-out messages to its local subscribers.

 - Endpoint: `/api/pubsub` (WebSocket)
 - Auth: the SDK automatically forwards `authStore.token` as a `token` query parameter; cookie-based auth also works.
+Anonymous clients may subscribe, but publishing requires an authenticated token.
 - Reliability: automatic reconnect with topic re-subscription; messages are stored in the database and broadcasted to all connected nodes.

 ## Quick Start